truenas/middleware/docs/userguide/freenas_directoryservice.rst

 .. note:: FreeNAS® automatically appends the root DN.
 This means that you should not include the scope and root DN when configuring the user, group, password, and machine suffixes.

-After configuring the LDAP service, start it in :menuselection:`Services --> Control Services --> Directory Services`.
-If the service will not start, refer to the
+After configuring the LDAP service, the LDAP users and groups should appear in the drop-down menus of the "Permissions" screen of a volume/dataset.
+To verify that the users have been imported, type :command:`getent passwd` from Shell.
+To verify that the groups have been imported, type :command:`getent group`.

-`Common errors encountered when using OpenLDAP Software <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_ for common errors and how to fix them.
+If the users and groups are not listed, refer to the `Common errors encountered when using OpenLDAP Software <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_ for common errors and how to fix them.
 When troubleshooting LDAP, open Shell and look for error messages in :file:`/var/log/auth.log`.

-To verify that the users have been imported, type :command:`getent passwd` from Shell.
-To verify that the groups have been imported, type
-:command:`getent group`.

 .. _NIS: